 Admissions Rate: 24%

-Programs: Art, Graphic Design, Photography and Media, Art and Technology, Animation, Film and Video, and more
+Programs: Acting, Art, Graphic Design, Photography and Media, Animation, Film and Video, and many more

 Every student at CalArts is assigned a mentor who guides them through the program and assists them in independent study.
 CalArts has eight galleries dedicated to exhibiting student work and helping students get accustomed to hanging and presenting art in various forms.